Arctodus: Taxonomy

-Arctodus was first described by Joseph Leidy in 1854, with finds of A. pristinus from the Ashley Phosphate Beds, South Carolina.
+Arctodus was first described by Joseph Leidy in 1854, with finds of A. pristinus from the Ashley Phosphate Beds, Charleston County, South Carolina.
 The scientific name of the genus, Arctodus, derives from Greek, and means "bear tooth".
 The first fossils of A. simus were found in the Potter Creek Cave, Shasta County, California, by J. A. Richardson in 1878, and were initially described as Arctotherium simum by Edward Drinker Cope in 1879.
 Historically, all specimens were grouped together under A. pristinus until a revision by Björn Kurtén in 1967.
-The (lost) holotype and neotype of A. pristinus are both from South Carolina.
+The (lost) holotype and neotype of A. pristinus are both from South Carolina, with the specimen from Potter Creek Cave now considered the holotype for A. simus.

 In the 19th and early 20th centuries, specimens of Arctodus were occasionally referred to Arctotherium, and vice versa.
-Today, however, the genera are not considered to have overlapped, with the closest point of contact being México, with the giant Arctodus simus in Valsequillo, Puebla, and the smaller Arctotherium wingei in the Yucatán Peninsula.
+However, Arctodus and Arctotherium did not overlap biogeographically, with the southernmost specimens of Arctodus being from the Trans-Mexican Volcanic Belt, and the northernmost records of Arctotherium (A. wingei) being from the Yucatán Peninsula.
 Other early researchers believed Arctodus to be a sister lineage of the agriotheriin Indarctos.
 Sometimes described as the "American cave bear", Arctodus should not be mistaken for the similarly large Eurasian cave bear (Ursus spelaeus).
 As an ursine, the Eurasian cave bear last shared a common ancestor with the tremarctine Arctodus circa 13.4 Mya.

 Fossils of Arctodus pristinus can be confused with the similarly sized, partially contemporaneous short-faced bear, Tremarctos floridanus.
 Arctodus has higher crowned and considerably larger teeth than its relative Tremarctos.
 A. pristinus can be distinguished by broader and taller molars on average, but as they are often worn, differentiation can be difficult.
 Moreover, diagnosing isolated A. simus remains (such as femora, scapulae, certain vertebrae, ribs, podials) from brown bears can be challenging, as some large brown bears overlap in dimensions with small A. simus specimens.
 Beyond standard differences between tremarctine and ursine bears, A. simus has a more anterior protocone and extended enamel ridge forming a shearing blade on the maxillary P4.
 The molars are also shorter and broader in Arctodus than brown bears.